British stocks fall as profit warnings bruise IWG, Interserve

-LONDON (Reuters) - Britain's main share index .FTSE fell 0.3 percent on Thursday as a weak third-quarter update from Unilever weighed, while mid- and small-cap trading was marred by profit warnings from IWG and Interserve which slashed their market value by a third.
+LONDON, Oct 19 (Reuters) - Britain’s main share index fell 0.3 percent on Thursday as a weak third-quarter update from Unilever weighed, while mid- and small-cap trading was marred by profit warnings from IWG and Interserve which slashed their market value by a third.

-Disappointing retail sales figures sent sterling to a one-week low before recovering, helping the internationally-exposed FTSE reduce earlier losses slightly.
+Disappointing retail sales figures sent sterling to a one-week low, helping the internationally-exposed FTSE reduce earlier losses slightly.

-Fresh from a record close, the FTSE 250 .FTMC ended 0.6 percent lower as workspace group IWG (IWG.L) plummeted 32.2 percent after warning on profit.
+Fresh from a record close, the FTSE 250 sank 0.7 percent as workspace group IWG plummeted 34 percent after warning on profit.
 It cited natural disasters and weakness in London trading as contributing factors.

 The firm said it now expected its profits to be 160 to 170 million pounds, against their previous estimate of 216 million, sending shares to a 22-month low.